-The reality is that learning a new skill is difficult and it requires a lot of focus and determination to succeed, particularly when you’re doing it on your own.
-Without defining exactly what you want to accomplish, the process or plan you will follow to achieve it and the deeper purpose for why you want it, your chances of failure will be very high.
+Learning a new skill is difficult and it requires a lot of focus and determination to succeed, particularly when you’re doing it on your own.
+That’s why it’s important to start by defining exactly what you want to accomplish, the process or plan you will follow to achieve it and the deeper purpose for why you really want it.

 In this instructional guide, I’m going to take you through the process of creating your own self-directed learning plan: